drfleming0227/Redfish-Tools/README.md

 ## Installation

-To install the tools in the Redfish-Tools respository:
+Complete these steps to install all Redfish-Tools tools:

 1. Clone the `Redfish-Tools` repository: